Factors Affecting Friction

 The shape and design of the object determine the surface area in contact with the surface on which it is moving.
 For example- if the shape of the body is streamlined so while traveling in water or air it will experience a lesser frictional force opposing its motion than any other shape.

 It is the area of contact which matters, not the overall area of the surface something is moving on.
-If a ball of diameter 8 cm is rolling in a small room or a stadium, it makes no difference as long as the floor material and the speed of rolling is the same.
+If a ball of diameter 8 cm is rolling in a small room or a stadium, it makes no difference as long as the floor material and the speed of rolling are the same.
 Also, if a body has the shortest point of contact then the frictional force generated is also very less as compared to sliding the object it is preferred to roll the object for lesser friction.

 So if two objects are in motion (considering they are made of the same material and shape are moving at the same speed) then the larger body will suffer greater friction due to its larger area of contact which will generate a relatively higher frictional force or opposing force relative to its motion.